Giuffre's Prince Andrew suit goes ahead despite Epstein deal

 His lawyers had said that the lawsuit lacked specificity and was disqualified by a deal she reached in 2009 with lawyers for Jeffrey Epstein.

 The lawyers did not immediately respond to messages seeking comment Wednesday.
-Buckingham Palace told The Associated Press it would not comment on the “ongoing legal matter.”
+Buckingham Palace didn’t immediately respond to The Associated Press’ request for comment, but told U.K. news agency PA Media that it “would not comment on what is an ongoing legal matter.”

 That settlement of a lawsuit was reached a decade before Epstein killed himself at a Manhattan lockup as he awaited a sex trafficking trial.